olvlvl/com.olvlvl.www/_articles/20151029-constants-array-keys.md

 $route = [ 'id' => 'articles:edit', … ];
 $record = Record::from([ 'id' => 123 ]);
 ```

-Another issue in using strings as array keys is that nothing prevents you from using misspelled,
-deprecated, or extraneous keys.

 For all these reasons I recommend to use constants such as `ROUTE_ID` and `ARTICLE_ID`.
 Your lovely
 IDE will help you avoid misspells, and will even warn you when a constant is marked as deprecated.